Beno7/encoded-relwarc/README.md

 ### KEYS_DIR
 **KEYS_DIR** must contain the path of the keys file generated during the _ENCODE_ mode.
 Can contain either an absolute or relative path.
 If a relative path is provided, the path value will be concatenated to the **DIR** variable's value. **ONLY** applicable during _DECODE_ mode.

+# Notes
+- The encoding process will generate a key file required during the _DECODE_ mode.
+The generated file will be of format `<uuidv4>.keys`.
+The contents of the file will also be printed out upon _ENCODE_ mode execution.
+- The contents of the files generated during _ENCODE_ mode must not be changed prior to the execution of _DECODE_ mode.
+- The names of the generated _ENCODE_ files must not be altered prior to the execution of _DECODE_ mode.

 # Example
 The repository includes an example **test** directory to demonstrate how the encoding works.
 The example provided has been tested in Windows 10, but should run in other Operating Systems as well.